 - Start with your ISO set at 100.
-That is almost always your best bet to avoid grain.
+That is almost always your best bet to avoid grain and grain is especially noticeable in nighttime photos.
 Since we have the benefit of digital these days, it’s never a bad idea to try out some higher ISO settings and see what happens.
 You can always delete photos later that didn’t work out.
 I promise you’ll learn when you do this.

-- For light trails, begin with a very slow shutter speed.
+- For photos of light trails, begin with a very slow shutter speed.
 Experiment with different speeds to see what happens.
-If you set up in an area where cars are passing by, you will see that if you set your shutter speed for a very long exposure, the cars lights will leave red and white streaks, but the cars themselves will disappear.
+If you set up in an area where cars are passing by, you will see that if you set your shutter speed for a very long exposure, the car lights will leave red and white streaks, but the cars themselves will disappear.
 Cool!

 - Now is also a great time to experiment with using “live view” on your camera.
 Many nighttime photographers swear this is the only way to go, but you should find what works for YOU!
 Some say that you can get a better feel for composition and exposure by using the live view instead of trying to peer through the viewfinder in the dark.

-- Before you shoot in the dark, plan to turn off your image stabilization/vibration control.
-It seems a little backwards since you probably paid good money for a lens with that feature… but trust me – you just simply don’t need it when you’re shooting at night and on a tripod.
-Actually, not only do you not need it, but using it can be counter-productive as it may add just a bit of motion when it functions.
+- Before you shoot in the dark, plan to turn off your image stabilization/vibration control (IS/VC).
+It seems a little backward since you probably paid good money for a lens with that feature, but trust me – you don’t need it when you’re shooting at night and on a tripod.
+Actually, not only do you not need it, but using it can be counter-productive.
+IS/VC may add just a bit of motion when it functions.
 After all of the hard work you’ve done in setting everything up, you’d hate to have this little oopsie compromise a clear shot.
-And, finally remember that if this feature wasn’t meant to be turned off on occasion, your lens would not come with that option.
+And, finally remember that if this feature weren’t meant to be turned off on occasion, your lens would not come with that option.

 A Few Final Thoughts...
 AND